Building a Public-Data RAG System End-to-End

 This project started with a practical question:

-How far can I get in German legal QA with only publicly available data?
+How far can I get in a legal research workflow with only publicly available data?

 Another goal was to design a workflow that is measurable and easy to iterate on.
-I used a medallion-style structure to separate raw ingestion, structured processing, retrieval, and evaluation so that each layer can be improved independently.
+I used a medallion-style structure to separate raw ingestion, structured processing, retrieval, and evaluation so that each layer can be improved independently, following the general Bronze/Silver layering pattern described by Databricks (What is the medallion lakehouse architecture?).

 The current benchmark vs RAG deltas are still weak, which is an important result in itself.
 What this project already demonstrates is the kind of engineering work I want to showcase: building real pipelines around messy data, making tradeoffs explicit, and evaluating systems honestly instead of treating early output as proof.